BananaAcid/ai-operator/README.md

 Setting the api key before running the command, will only work until the terminal is closed again.

-You should add the keys to your Profile (Win, MacOS, Linux), or in the `.bashenvrc` (see below: Env Config).
-To open the `.bashenvrc` in an editor you can use `baio --open env`
+You should add the keys to your Profile (Win, MacOS, Linux), or in the `.baioenvrc` (see below: Env Config).
+To open the `.baioenvrc` in an editor you can use `baio --open env`

 ## Info about API Keys (free)